Potassium sparing diuretics other than spironolactone

 Other side effects may include dizziness, headache, nausea, and vomiting.
 It is important for patients to report any unusual symptoms to their healthcare provider.

-See also Cyclosporine spironolactone interaction
+See also Material safety data sheet spironolactone

 Patients should also be aware of certain precautions when taking potassium-sparing diuretics.
 These medications should not be used in patients with severe kidney disease or hyperkalemia.
 Patients with diabetes or heart disease should use potassium-sparing diuretics with caution, as they may affect blood sugar levels and heart function.